The Design of Panorama's New Dining Scene

 With new spaces come new menus and that’s a whole other passion project in itself.
 Next up, we’ll sit down with the visionary behind the food itself, Executive Chef Vincent Stufano to find out more about the long days crafting mouthwatering menus and how the mountains influence his vision for Panorama’s culinary scene.

-Mainly cloudy with isolated flurries.
+Cloudy with sunny periods and isolated flurries.

-Freezing level: 1600 metres.
+Freezing level: 1500 metres.

 Trails Open